Do I Need a Texas Criminal Defense Attorney?

 Dedicated

-An attorney who genuinely cares about the outcome of your case, who has time to take on your case, who will give it his or her all, and who will go to the mat for you is a dedicated attorney that will fight to protect your legal rights and your future.
+An attorney who genuinely cares about the outcome of your case, who has time to take on your case, who will give it his or her all, and who will go to the mat for you is a dedicated attorney who will fight to protect your legal rights and your future.

 Reasonable and Transparent